How to Find the “Sweet Spot” for Your Life Coach Prices That Will Skyrocket Your Income

 Credibility builds trust.
 In other words, clients will be willing to invest more in someone they feel is qualified to coach them.

-This doesn’t just relate to your coaching qualifications, but any other relevant accreditations and experience you might have,
+This doesn’t just relate to your coaching credentials but any other relevant accreditations and experience you might have.

 Did you work in corporate team management for 10 years?
 Do you have a large social media following or positive online testimonials?
-Is your Bachelor of Communications helping you to guide your clients?
-All of these things increase the value of your services.
+Is your psychology degree helping you create better results for your clients?
+All of these can increase the value of your services.

 Traps to Avoid When Deciding on Your Life Coaching Prices